LLNL/shroud/docs/input.rst

 allocatable
 ^^^^^^^^^^^

-Sometimes it is more convient to have the wrapper allocate an ``intent(out)`` array before passing it to the C++ function.
+Sometimes it is more convenient to have the wrapper allocate an ``intent(out)`` array before passing it to the C++ function.
 This can be accomplished by adding the *allocatable* attribute.
 For example the C++ function ``cos_doubles`` takes the cosine of an ``intent(in)``